kevinczhou/mesoscopic-photogrammetry/README.md

 # Mesoscopic photogrammetry with an unstabilized phone camera
 This repository contains the code that stitches a sequence of close-range (several cms) camera images from different lateral positions of a scene with mm-scale height variation.
 The output is a stitched orthomosaic and a coaligned height map with accuracy as good as tens of microns.
-For more information on methodology and results, see our paper at TBD.
+For more information on methodology and results, see our paper at https://arxiv.org/abs/2012.06044.

 ## Data
 The image sequence datasets can be downloaded at https://doi.org/10.6084/m9.figshare.13363574.